ironhack-labs/lab-thinking-in-react/README.md

 ### Iteration 2 | Products Page

-First, let's create a `components/` folder and inside of it our first component `ProductsPage`.
+First, let's create a `components/` folder and our first component `ProductsPage.js`.
 This component will be the _parent_ of the other components.

-To kick off the project, we'll give you a starter hint: this component should have a state variable holding the array of products.
-It should then pass down the products to other components that need it.
-So, to start you should import the `data.json` file and create a state variable in the following way:
+We'll give you a starter hint to kick off the project: this component should have a state variable holding the array of products.
+It should then pass down the products to other components that need them.
+So to start, you should import the `data.json` file and create a state variable in the following way:

 ```jsx
 // src/components/ProductsPage.js